mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 }
 ```

-If you're not familiar with monads and higher-kinded types in Scala, don't worry.
-With the syntax `JobController[F[_]: Monad...` we're just saying that the `JobController` class performs some I/O, and we want to be able to describe such operations and chain them without effectively executing them.
-It's the same reason for which we added the `suspend` keyword to the `findJobById` method in the Kotlin example.
-The rest of type constraints define the contexts we need to perform the I/O operations.
-Then, the Scala compiler tries to implicitly resolve the contexts every time it finds a `Jobs[F]` or a `Logger[F]` in the code (Kotlin still doesn't implement automatic resolution of implicit contexts).
+If you need to get more familiar with monads and higher-kinded types in Scala, don't worry.
+With the syntax `JobController[F[_]: Monad...`, we're just saying that the `JobController` class performs some I/O, and we want to be able to describe such operations and chain them without effectively executing them.
+It's the same reason we added the `suspend` keyword to the `findJobById` method in the Kotlin example.

+The rest of the type constraints define the contexts we need to perform the I/O operations.
+Then, the Scala compiler tries to implicitly resolve the contexts every time it finds a `Jobs[F]` or a `Logger[F]` in the code (Kotlin still doesn't implement the automatic resolution of implicit contexts).
 It's called summoned value pattern, and it's implemented by a code similar to the following:

 ```scala
 object Jobs {